tellor-io/dataSpecs/types/GasPriceOracle.md

 ## Suggested Data Sources

-Owlracle provides a "gas price history" API.
+Oracle provides a "gas price history" API.
 It aggregates gas prices between timestamps, which can be used to calculate a median.
 It supports the following networks:
 - Ethereum
 - BSC
 - Fantom